al10101/Multiple-Shaders-in-OpenGL-ES/README.md

 All spheres, refered from now on as models, are defined from scratch, computing every point as a function of *theta* and *phi*. ```LowPolySphere``` has a gradient to emulate the light reflection and make it a little more interesting.
 To update the light's direction while rotating the models, it also overrides a function ```setMovement()``` a little bit more complex than ```OpaqueSphere``` and ```LowPolySphere```, but it's easy to get once you inderstand the model matrix's transformtions.

-The three rendered models use three different shaders, defined inside app/src/main/res/raw.
+The three rendered models use three different shaders, defined inside [app/src/main/res/raw](app/src/main/res/raw).
 The most important part to make everything work is to use the corresponding program for each model and setting the correct uniforms and attributes per frame, all of which is inside the ```onDrawFrame()``` function inside the renderer.

+Finally, the folder [utils](app/src/main/java/com/albertocabrera/multipleshaders/utils) inside the main folder has common functions and constants that are used throughout the whole application, so I suggest to check them while reading every model's method.

+The purpose of this repository is to serve as a guide for those that are having problems implementing various shaders inside a same project, hopefully it will.